steveseguin/social_stream/README.md

 This API end point supports WSS, HTTPS GET, and HTTP POST (JSON).
 Support for this API must be toggled on in the menu settings; there's several different toggles you may want to enable, depending on which HTTP/WSS API you want to use

+##### API Sandbox with many examples as buttons

+There's a link to this page in the Social Stream options menu itself, but it contains a large number of common API commands, available at a press of a button.

+https://socialstream.ninja/sampleapi.html?session=xxxxxxxxxx (replacing xxxxxxxx with your Social Stream session ID to have it work)

+Referring to the source code of the sampleapi.html page is useful if you wish to develop your own API integration, or get a better understanding of the basics.

+Most, but not all, API commands are listed there.
+Referring to the source code or asking Steve on Discord (socialstream.discord.vdo) can help with options not listed.

 ##### A couple common examples

 An overly simple example of how to use the GET API would be: https://io.socialstream.ninja/XXXXXXXXXX/sendChat/null/Hello, which sends HELLO.
 Replace XXXXX with your Social Stream session ID.
 Other options, like `https://io.socialstream.ninja/XXXXXXXXXX/clearOverlay` should work, too.